Home » Title removed from living trust

 Best of luck to you!

 Footnote: For those who want to find out if your title is still held in trust, contact your real estate agent (or any real estate agent).
 If no longer in your trust, you will need to have a deed prepared and recorded.
 An attorney can do this.
-However, you might consider going back to the lender or escrow company who assisted you with your refinance.
+However, you might consider going back to the lender or escrow company that assisted you with your refinance.

-One thought on “Title removed from living trust
+2 thoughts on “Title removed from living trust

 1. Roger says: